CLARIAH/virtuoso-quad-log/README.md

 ![Overview](/img/environment.png)

-<i><small>The above image shows the quad_logger and the resourcesync-generator in their environment.
+<i><small>The above image shows the quad-logger and the resourcesync-generator in their environment.
 The Virtuoso server is instructed to log its transactions in log files.
-The quad_logger interacts with the Virtuoso server by means of the Interactive SQL interface.
+The quad-logger interacts with the Virtuoso server by means of the Interactive SQL interface.
 It reads the transaction logs and transforms them to rdf-patch formatted files.
 The resourcesync-generator bundles the rdf-patch files in zip-files and publishes them in accordance with the Resource Sync Framework.
-Both quad_logger and resourcesync-generator can be deployed as Docker containers.
+Both quad-logger and resourcesync-generator can be deployed as Docker containers.
 Here they are deployed as docker-compose services.
 Also the Http server (and the Virtuoso server) can be deployed as docker-compose service.</small></i>